It’s a common misconception that alpine plants are tricky to grow. That couldn’t be further from the truth!

 The best time to buy alpine plants is whenever you see one you like!

 You can buy easy-to-grow alpines in most nurseries and garden centres.
 A wider range of more interesting alpines can be obtained at our plant fairs and shows and at nurseries specializing in alpine plants.

 September and October can also be a good time, providing the soil is moist and the weather not too hot.

-If planting a bed, spread a two-inch layer of grit on top and dig it into the top six inches of soil.
+If planting a bed, spread a 5cm layer of grit on top and dig it into the top 10cm of soil.

 Once you’ve planted your alpine, water it thoroughly.